EINS-TUDa/CompetitiveLEM/README.md

 # CompetiveLEM
-Code basis for the paper ....
+Code basis for the paper "Game-theoretic analysis of suppliers’ pricing power in thermal-electric local energy markets".